|

 galaxies originate, constitutes the biggest problem in present-day

-astronomy.” —Fred Hoyle [as in
+astronomy.” –Fred Hoyle

 In conventional galaxy formation theory,